moj-analytical-services/etl_manager/README.md

 db.table_names # [employees, teams]

-# Each table in the database is an object from the Table_Meta Class which can be callable from the database meta object
+# Each table in the database is an object from the TableMeta Class which can be callable from the database meta object

 db.table('employees').columns # returns all columns in employees table